Interested in joining a leadership advisory council at UNF?

 Artist & Teacher, Sharon Goldman Fine Art

 A native Floridian and Fine Arts graduate of the University of Florida, Sharon spent over 25 years as an Art Director in Miami producing print and broadcast media advertising, winning local, state, national and international awards until moving to Ponte Vedra Beach in 1998.
-She then focused on her love of painting, teaching art, accepting commissions and with her husband Richard, raising three wonderful daughters all presently in college - who she consider to be her best works of art.
-She describes her work as painterly realism, using light and shadow, novel compositions and a colorful palette to capture the spirit of Florida.
-She has been juried into more than 50 local and regional shows, earned numerous ribbons, was chosen to be featured on a full-page in the Jacksonville Business Journal “Book of Lists”, and spot lit in “art worthy” in the St. Augustine Record and in Arbus Magazine.
-She pioneered the monthly, ongoing solo show program for regional artists to display their work in the Ponte Vedra Beach Library and has collaborated with the Ponte Vedra Cultural Center and Jacksonville International Airport.
+She then focused on her love of painting, teaching art, accepting commissions and with her husband Richard, raised three wonderful daughters - who she considers to be her best works of art.
+Sharon describes her work as painterly realism, using light and shadow, novel compositions and a colorful palette to capture the spirit of Florida.
+She has been juried into more than 50 local and regional shows, most notably The Haskell Gallery at the Jacksonville International Airport and has been featured in Old City Life and Arbus magazines.
 Sharon has served the UNF Carpenter Library Dean's Council since 2017.